tloredo/batse5bp/doc/index.rst

 ``GRB`` instances have an ``ascii64`` attribute that provides access to the ASCII 64 |nbsp| ms data via an ``ASCII64`` object with several attributes and one method providing different views of the data.
-The aim of this object is to report integer-valued *counts* (not rates), in the actual 64 and 256 |nbsp|
-ms bins used for measurements, by re-binning the subdivided DISCLA data, and converting the rate estimates back to counts.
-Presently this is only correctly done for the early DISCLA data.
-Fortunately, most bursts are short enough that late-time DISCLA data will typically be ignored.
+The aim of this object is to report integer-valued *counts* (not rates), in the actual 64 and 256 |nbsp| ms bins used for measurements, by re-binning the subdivided DISCLA data, and converting the rate estimates back to counts.
+Presently this is only correctly done for the early (pre-PREB) DISCLA data.
+Fortunately, most bursts are short enough that late-time (post-DISCSC) DISCLA data will typically be ignored.
 But for long bursts, the user should use this ASCII data with caution, finding a way to handle the late-time subdivided DISCLA data.
-For the early mission, the DISCSC data duration is about 4 |nbsp| m; later in the mission the flight software was reconfigured to provide ~10 |nbsp| m of DISCSC data.
+For the early mission, the DISCSC data duration is ~4 |nbsp| m; later in the mission the flight software was reconfigured to provide ~10 |nbsp| m of DISCSC data.
 The late-time DISCLA bins appear after these intervals.

 For the attribute descriptions below: